TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

         **Are your subs often out of sync or just bad?
 Raise the score!**

 1. Episodes from series with those tags (case sensitive) in Sonarr will be excluded from automatic downloading of subtitles.
-In Sonarr you add a custom tag to a show, in this case the shows with these tags will be ignored by Bazarr.
+In Sonarr, you add a custom tag to a show.
+In this case the shows with these tags will be ignored by Bazarr.

 1. Episodes from series with these types in Sonarr will be excluded from automatic downloading of subtitles.